Susan M. Kauzlarich

-Susan M. Kauzlarich is an American chemist and is presently a distinguished professor of chemistry at the University of California, Davis (UC Davis).
-At UC Davis, Kauzlarich leads a research group focused on the synthesis and characterization of Zintl phases and nanoclusters with applications in the fields of thermoelectric materials, magnetic resonance imaging, energy storage, opto-electronics, and drug delivery.
+Susan M. Kauzlarich is an American chemist who researches and characterizes the synthesis and characterization of Zintl phases and nanoclusters with applications in the fields of thermoelectric materials, magnetic resonance imaging, energy storage, opto-electronics, and drug delivery.

+Kauzlarich is a distinguished professor of chemistry at the University of California, Davis (UC Davis).
 Kauzlarich has published over 250 peer-reviewed publications and has been awarded several patents.
 In 2009, Kauzlarich received the annual Presidential Award for Excellence in Science, Mathematics and Engineering Mentoring, which is administered by the National Science Foundation to acknowledge faculty members who raise the membership of minorities, women and disabled students in the science and engineering fields.
-In January 2022 she became Deputy Editor for the scientific journal, Science Advances.
-She gave the Edward Herbert Boomer Memorial Lecture of the University of Alberta in 2023.

 Education, career, and service

 Kauzlarich received a Bachelor of Science in chemistry from the College of William & Mary in 1980.
 Although originally planning to become a high school chemistry teacher, her collegiate mentors encouraged her to pursue graduate studies in chemistry.
 She did her graduate studies with Bruce A. Averill at Michigan State University, receiving a chemistry PhD in 1985.
-During her graduate studies, Kauzlarich primarily worked on the synthesis, development and study of low-dimensional conducting materials derived from the layered material FeOCl.
+Her graduate work research encompassed the synthesis, development, and study of low-dimensional conducting materials derived from the layered material FeOCl.
 Her characterization methods of these new materials included x-ray absorption spectroscopy and neutron diffraction.
 From 1985 to 1987, Kauzlarich was a postdoctoral fellow with John Corbett at Iowa State University where she explored the synthesis and bonding characteristics of novel extended condensed metal chain compounds built on [R_{6}6I_{12}Z] (R=Ln, Y, Sc; Z=B,C,N, C_{2}) clusters.

 Kauzlarich joined the department of Chemistry at the University of California, Davis in 1987.
 She was promoted to associate professor in 1992, promoted to full professor in 1996, and in 2014, distinguished professor.
-She was the Maria Goeppert Mayer Distinguished Scholar at Argonne National Laboratory from 1997 to 1998, Faculty Assistant to the Dean of Mathematical and Physical Sciences from 2010 to 2013, and chair of the chemistry department from 2013 to 2016.
+She was the Maria Goeppert Mayer Distinguished Scholar at Argonne National Laboratory from 1997 to 1998, faculty assistant to the Dean of Mathematical and Physical Sciences from 2010 to 2013, and chair of the chemistry department from 2013 to 2016.